More and more users of the National Broadband Network (NBN) are unhappy with their service and are protesting in record numbers.

 The number one complaint to the ombudsman was to do with customer relations, which the Government stressed has nothing to do with the NBN rollout.

 Note: If you’re experiencing issues with the NBN we can quite likely help.
 We can attend your home today and isolate the issue.
 In some cases it can be a ‘localised’ issue in that the problem is with your modem and/or computer.
-In other instances we may rule that out and we can then speak to your ISP on the phone on your behalf and get the problem sorted, or assist you in getting a fault logged with NBN Co.
-We have assisted hundreds of customers in getting their NBN working and running up to its maximum potential speed and we can do the same for you.
-Call us today and let us visit you onsite and help resolve your internet issues as we have done with countless other happy customers.
+In other instances we rule that out and we can then speak to your ISP on the phone on your behalf and get the problem sorted, or assist you in getting a fault logged with NBN Co.
+We have assisted hundreds of customers in getting their internet running up to its maximum potential speed and we can do the same for you.
+Call us today and let us visit you onsite and resolve your internet issues as we have done with countless other happy customers.